 Severe deteriorating weather conditions may require that school be canceled or that opening be delayed.
-Announcements to this effect will be broadcast on the media mentioned under Emergency School Closings.
+Announcements to this effect will be broadcast on the media mentioned under Emergency School Closings and also through the Alert Now system.
 Usually, delayed school opening occurs during the winter months when weather is unpredictable.
-Parents should allow for the necessary transportation adjustments, etc. Students, Teachers ands Staff will be contacted via the "Alert Now System" when school is delayed or will not be open due to weather conditions.
-Parents are asked to complete a new form each year with updated contact information.
-When school is dismissed early because of inclement weather, all school activities (including athletic practices and games) will be cancelled for the day.
+Parents should allow for the necessary transportation adjustments, etc. When school is dismissed early because of inclement weather, all school activities (including athletic practices and games) will be cancelled for the day.
+Please update change of phone numbers with the main office.